xtiankisutsa/MARA_Framework/documentation/mara_wiki.md

     sudo pip install configparser
     sudo pip install smalisca

 MARA ships with a script that assists in downloading and installing the dependencies above.
-Simply run the **requirements.sh** script with sudo privilege and it will install them.
+Simply run the **setup.sh** script with sudo privilege and it will install them.

 After meeting all the requirements.
 If you run **./mara.sh** --help you should see the MARA help menu as shown below.

 ![](https://cloud.githubusercontent.com/assets/7021125/16488085/5a5c17e8-3ed7-11e6-85c5-d56035b91f94.png)

 All the analysis data and file conversions are stored in the data folder i.e. **/MARA_Framework/data/file_name**.
 MARA also keeps a compressed copy of the analysis in the data folder i.e **/MARA_Framework/data/file_name.zip**.
+All the tools included in the Framework can be used standalone, they are all available in the tools folder i.e. **/MARA_Framework/tools**.

 ###SSL Scanner
 MARA ships with a SSL scanner script that makes use of pyssltest and testssl.
 The stand alone SSL scanner can be run using the command **./ssl_scanner.sh** and follow the instructions displayed.
-The findings from the scan are dumped in the domain scans folder i.e. **/MARA_Framework/data/domain_scans/<domain_name>**
+The findings from the scan are dumped in the domain scans folder i.e. **/MARA_Framework/data/domain_scans/<domain_name>**.
+Please note that pyssltest scanner is intended to be used for scanning domains with SSL enabled.
+Do not scan IP addresses.

 While analyzing APK files, MARA provides the option of scanning domains found in the apk using the above mentioned tools.
 This scan runs in the background and can be skipped.
 In the event the scan is performed, the user is required to tail the two log files i.e **pyssltest.log** and **testssl.log** in **/MARA_Framework/data/apk_name/analysis/static/ssl_scan/log/**

 ##To do list
 MARA is still in the very early stages of development.
 We intend to work on the following features:
-* Integrate dynamic mobile app analysis
+* Integrate dynamic mobile application analysis
-* Rewrite the tool in python
+* Rewrite the MARA Framework in python
 * Integrate iOS, Blackberry and Windows phone application analysis
 * Develop web panel to display data
 * Include additional disassembly and analysis tools